|

 Credit Sesame

 I want you to get a copy of your free credit report.
-You can get at least one free copy per year from the three major credit reporting agencies.
+You can get at least one free copy yearly from the three major credit reporting agencies.
 The three credit bureaus are Experian, TransUnion, and Equifax.
 The reason that you should get all three of them is to compare each one.
 You want to ensure that there aren’t any inaccuracies in the credit reports.
 Make sure that all of your credit information is correct.
 That includes lenders, addresses, lines of credit, and more.

-Once you have the credit reports, open a blank excel sheet or get a pen and a piece of paper.
+Once you have the credit reports, open a blank Excel sheet or get a pen and a piece of paper.
 Write down all of your bills and debts that you have.
 You should write the payment amount and the payment due dates.
 Also, note if you are past due or not.
 From there, it’s time to get to work.
 Follow the steps above and wait for your credit score to go up.

 It may not happen overnight, but your credit score will improve.
 Hopefully, you’ll be able to say that your credit score increased by 100 points in a few months.
-Below are some other blog posts that will help you with your credit score.

 []